-The Higher Certificate in Culinary Skills is designed to enhance the employability of graduates by equipping them with basic food preparation, cooking and presentation skills, which will enable them to occupy entry-level positions in both the private and the public sectors.
+The Higher Certificate in Culinary Skills is designed to enhance the employability of graduates by equipping them with basic food preparation, cooking and presentation skills, which will enable them to occupy entrylevel positions in both the private and the public sectors.
 When designing the programme, care was taken to ensure that the ten modules in the programme were coherently planned, in terms of content, credits, purpose and outcomes, and that they were aligned to the needs of catering and hospitality industry and the economy.

-NATIONALSEN CERTIFICATE (NSC) (01 Januar SENIOR CERTIFICATE (SC) (PRE 2009) NATIONAL CERTIFICATE (VOCATIONAL) (NCV) Applicants with a NSC Diploma Entry Applicants with 20 or more points will be considered excluding Life Orientation A Senior Certificate or equivalent qualification Applicants with 20 or more points will be considered National Certificate Vocational (NCV) (Level 4) Compulsory Subjects NSC rating code Compulsory Subjects HG SG Compulsory Subjects Mark English (home) OR English (1st additional) 3 English E D English 50%
+NATIONALSENI CERTIFICATE (NSC) (01 Januar SENIOR CERTIF (PRE 2009) ICATE (SC 2) NATIONAL CERTIFICATE (VOCATIONAL) (NCV) NSC Diplom Applicants with points will be excluding Life Or considered A Senior Certificate or equivalent qualification Applicants with 20 or more points will be considered National Certificate Vocational (NCV) (Level 4) Compulsory Subjects NSC rating code Compulsory Subjects HG SG Compulsory Subjects Mark English (home) OR English (1st additional) 3 English E D English 50%